 Flying in instrument meteorological conditions (low visibility and clouds) requires additional training.
-This is the next step for many in their flight training.
-Further developing ones flying skills with instrument training makes every pilot a more proficient and safer pilot.
+This further develops flying skills with safety training and also provides opportunities to become a more proficient pilot.

-Under the FAA Part 61, the total time for an Instrument Rating is at least 50 hours of cross-country flying as a PIC, of which at least 10 hours must be in airplanes for an Instrument Airplane rating; and total of 40 hours of actual or simulated instrument time on the Instrument areas of operation, that includes at least:
+Under the FAA Part 61, the time required to train for an Instrument Rating is at least 50 hours of cross-country flying as a Pilot in Command (PIC), of which at least 10 hours must be in airplanes for an Instrument Airplane rating; and 40 hours of actual or simulated instrument time on the Instrument areas of operation, that includes at least:

 - 15 hours of instrument training with an instructor in the aircraft category, that includes at least: